mia-platform/crud-service/docs/60_Usage_Best_Practices.md

 The `GET /export` method opens a data stream in different formats.
 By using this method, the CRUD Service will open **only one cursor** to the MongoDB cluster, and the `ResultSet` will remain unaffected by concurrent **UPDATE/DELETE** operations.

+The route to call is the following:

+`GET` `https://your-url/<CRUD collection endpoint>/export`

+Alternatively, if we want to apply the previous filter on the updatedAt field, we can write:

+`GET /my_single_view/export?&_q=<mongodb query url-encoded>`

 Now let's analyze the two possible operations that can be performed concurrently on the collection:

 - **UPDATE**: If a record is updated during the cursor iteration, it will appear again in the result set.
 However, no records will be lost within the batches during the request.